 An institution generally must seek recertification from the Department of Education at least every six years and possibly more frequently depending on various factors, such as whether it is provisionally certified.
 The Department of Education may also review an institution's continued eligibility and certification to participate in Title IV programs, or scope of eligibility and certification, in the event the institution undergoes a change in ownership resulting in a change of control or expands its activities in certain ways, such as the addition of certain types of new programs, or, in certain cases, changes to the academic credentials that it offers.
 In certain circumstances, the Department of Education must provisionally certify an institution.
-The Department of Education may withdraw either University's certification if the Department determines that the University is not fulfilling material requirements for continued participation in Title IV programs.
-If the Department of Education does not renew or withdraws either University's certification to participate in Title IV programs, its students would no longer be able to receive Title IV program funds.
+The Department of Education may withdraw either university's certification if the Department determines that the university is not fulfilling material requirements for continued participation in Title IV programs.
+If the Department of Education does not renew or withdraws either university's certification to participate in Title IV programs, its students would no longer be able to receive Title IV program funds.
 Such a loss would have a material adverse effect on our business.

 Each institution participating in Title IV programs must enter into a Program Participation Agreement with the Department of Education.
 Under the agreement, the institution agrees to follow the Department of Education's rules and regulations governing Title IV programs.
 On December 13, 2021, the Department and Strayer University executed a new Program Participation Agreement, approving Strayer University's continued participation in Title IV programs with full certification through September 30, 2025.
-On April 18, 2023, Capella University's continued participation in Title IV programs with full certification executed a new Program Participation Agreement, approving Capella University's continued participation in Title IV programs with full certification in Title IV programs with full certification executed a new Program Participation Agreement, approving Capella University's continued participation in Title IV programs with full certification through September 30, 2025.
+On April 18, 2023, Capella University and the Department of Education executed a new Program Participation Agreement, approving Capella University's continued participation in Title IV programs with full certification through September 30, 2025.